 I hope you give this fun recipe a go.
-It really is so simple and sooo yummy, especially when hot from the oven, but even a couple days later.
-And as you can see from the nutrition label below, it’s also low in total calories and sugar.
-You could even make it 4 servings and the total calories and sugar would still be very reasonable, and definitely appropriate for breakfast–when you need a little more than after dinner.
+It really is so simple and so yummy, especially when hot from the oven, but even a couple of days later reheated in the microwave.

 Note: This recipe was adapted from and inspired by this Food and Wine recipe: Mixed Berry Dutch-Baby.

 - 2/3 cup unsweetened almond or coconut milk or dairy milk

 - 1/4 cup sugar

 - 1/3 cup white whole-wheat flour all-purpose flour would also work; substitute gluten-free all-purpose if needed

 - 1/8 teaspoon salt